omise/omise-android/docs/3d-secure-v2.md

   AuthorizingPaymentConfig.initialize(authPaymentConfig)
 ```

-These are configuration allowed in the 3DS v2.
+These are available configuration in the 3DS v2.

 | Config | Description |
 |---|---|